wcukier/wcukier.github.io/about.md

 - The Realm of the Elderlings by Robin Hobb

-- The Expanse by S. A. Corey
+- The Expanse by James S. A. Corey